kevnlliu/kevnlliu/README.md

 ### Hi there!
-My name is Kevin and I am a first-year CS student at UCI
+My name is Kevin and I am a first-year CS student at UCI!

 **About Me**
 I enjoy programming, lifitng, and generally socializing with friends